brunobat/quarkus-observability-demo/quarkus-observability-demo-full/README.md

 Red Hat's [OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) is a container orchestration platform based on Kubernetes.

+[OKD](https://www.okd.io/) is the upstream project of Openshift.
+This demo can run on OKD, too.

 We assume you have [kubectl installed](https://kubernetes.io/docs/tasks/tools/) to run commands against Kubernetes clusters.

 You can have a cloud instance and skip to [Deploy on Openshift](#Deploy on Openshift) or you can install a local, single node (cluster) instance.